wesmc7777/Azure-IoT-C-SDK-Reference/provisioning-sc-enrollment-h/mockable-function.md

 ## Parameters
 * `enrollment` A handle for the Enrollment Group to be destroyed.

+ to be destroyed.

-n Mechanism to be used by the Enrollment Group.
+ed by the Enrollment Group.
 Note: only valid with type: X509

 ## Return Value
 A non-NULL handle representing an Enrollment Group for use with the Provisioning Service, and NULL on failure.